 The main laboratory on the foredeck is designed to be used for various research purposes, and the fixtures and fittings can be customized based on specific needs.
 The permanent equipment includes fume cabinets, a clean air system, refrigerator, freezer (to -80 °C), gas lines, and seawater intake.
 A multi-beam echosounder enables 3D mapping of the ocean floor.

 Navigational and meteorological data are collected continuously during research expeditions, stored on the vessel’s computer servers, and made available to researchers during and after the expedition.

 The Swedish Polar Research Secretariat and the Swedish Maritime Administration have, through their successful cooperative arrangement, developed the icebreaker Oden into one of the world’s premier platforms for conducting research in polar regions.
-An ongoing cooperative agreement ensures that Oden will remain a leading research vessel for many years to come.

 The Swedish Polar Research Secretariat represents the icebreaker Oden in scientific enterprises in both national and international contexts.